ams0/ams0/blog/dev.to/posts/stateless-monitoring-with-aks-thanos-prometheus-grafana/stateless-monitoring-with-aks-thanos-prometheus-grafana.md

 EOF
 ```

-Last but not least, we will add add DNS record for our ingress Loadbalancer IP, so it will be seamless to get public FQDNs for our endpoints for Thanos receive and Thanos Query.
+Last but not least, we will add a DNS record for our ingress Loadbalancer IP, so it will be seamless to get public FQDNs for our endpoints for Thanos receive and Thanos Query.

 ```bash
 az network dns record-set a add-record  -n "*.thanos" -g dns -z cookingwithazure.com \